-(A) A deposition arranged by the worker, limited to the testimony and crossexamination of the worker about the worker's condition at the time of claim closure, shall become part of the reconsideration record.
-The deposition must be conducted subject to the opportunity for cross-examination by the insurer or selfinsured employer and in accordance with rules adopted by the director.
+- (A) A deposition arranged by the worker, the testimony and cross-of the worker about the limited to the examination worker's condition at the time of claim closure, shall become part of the reconsideration record.
+The deposition must conducted subject to the opportunity for cross-examination by the insurer or self-insured employer and in accordance with rules adopted by the director.
 The cost of the court reporter and one original of the transcript of the deposition for the Department of Consumer and Business Services and one copy of the transcript of the deposition for each party shall be paid by the insurer or self-insured employer.
 The reconsideration proceeding may not be postponed to receive a deposition taken under this subparagraph.
-A deposition taken in accordance with this subparagraph may be received as evidence at a hearing even if the deposition is not prepared in time for use in the reconsideration proceeding.

-(B) Pursuant to rules adopted by the director, the worker or the insurer or selfinsured employer may correct information in the record that is erroneous and may submit any medical evidence that should have been but was not submitted by the attending physician or nurse practitioner authorized to provide compensable medical services under ORS 656.245 at the time of claim closure.

-(C) If the director determines that a claim was not closed in accordance with subsection (1) of this section, the director may rescind the closure.

-(b) If necessary, the director may require additional medical or other information with respect to the claims and may postpone the reconsideration for not more than 60 additional calendar days.

-(c) In any reconsideration proceeding under this section in which the worker was represented by an attorney, the director shall order the insurer or self-insured employer to pay to the attorney, out of the additional compensation awarded, an amount equal to 10 percent of any additional compensation awarded to the worker.
+A deposition taken in accordance with this subparagraph may be received as evidence at a hearing even if the deposition is not prepared in time for use in the reconsideration proceeding. - (B) Pursuant to rules adopted by the director, the worker or the insurer or self-insured employer may correct information in the record that is erroneous and may submit any medical evidence that should have been but was not submitted by the attending physician or nurse practitioner authorized to provide compensable medical services under ORS 656.245 at the time of claim closure. - (C) If the director determines that a claim was not closed in accordance with subsection (1) of this section, the director may rescind the closure. - (b) If necessary, the director may require additional medical or other information with respect to the claims and may postpone the reconsideration for not more than 60 additional calendar days. - (c) In any reconsideration proceeding under this section in which the worker was represented by an attorney, the director shall order the insurer or self-insured employer to pay to the attorney, out of the additional compensation awarded, an amount equal to 10 percent of any additional compensation awarded to the worker. - (d) Except as provided in subsection (7) of this section, the reconsideration proceeding shall be completed within 18 working days from the date the reconsideration proceeding begins, and shall be performed by a special evaluation appellate unit within the department.
+The deadline of 18 working days may be postponed by an additional 60 calendar days if within the 18 working days the department mails notice of review by a medical arbiter.
+If an order on reconsideration